Presidential debate: Trump, Biden clash over Barrett Supreme Court nomination, ObamaCare as insults fly

 The debate quickly devolved into Trump tussling with Fox News moderator Chris Wallace and then with Biden over healthcare and protecting the Affordable Care Act.

 Trump accused Biden of trying to get rid of private health insurance.
-"Not true" Biden retorted.
+"Not true," Biden retorted.

 "Your party wants to go socialist," Trump said.